 Application: Apply online at BethelCollege.edu/Apply.

-The I-20 form for obtaining an F-1 Student Visa will not be issued to an admitted student until the student has submitted their initial deposit to Bethel College.
+The I-20 form for obtaining an F-1 Student Visa will not be issued to an admitted international student until the student has submitted their initial deposit to Bethel College.
 The full enrollment deposit is equal to any remaining balance on your account for both fall and spring semesters after all Bethel financial assistance has been applied.
 If the initial balance is not paid, an I-20 will not be issued.
 All but $300 of this deposit may be refunded after an I-20 has been issued if a student cancels or has their visa denied before they enroll at Bethel.

 For incoming international students, Bethel will issue the I-20 form and pay the SEVIS fee from the student’s funds.
 The I-20 and receipt of payment will be mailed to the student.
 Once those documents have been received, the F-1 student visa application process can begin.
 Detailed visa application procedures can be found online at www.travel.state.gov.
 Students must complete an online visa application (DS-160) and make an appointment with the US Embassy or Consulate.
 Students are required to take several pieces of documentation to this interview (valid passport, visa application fee in cash, confirmation sheet of application form DS-160, self-addressed SMART envelope for return of passport, photograph, I-20, fee receipt, and proof of funds).
 Once the visa has been received, a student can enter the United States no sooner than 30 days prior to the start date listed in the I-20.